 Rotten wood at home or in the yard is not an appealing sight for anyone.

-If your furniture, paneling, flooring, or other outdoor wooden items start rotting, then you need to do some wood restoration.
+If your furniture, paneling, flooring, or other outdoor wooden items start rotting, you need to do some wood restoration.

 Restoration can be more time and cost-effective than entirely replacing the wood.